Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

 3. Topping It Off
 =================

 Let's make it even more fun.
-What if *jack o' lanterns* gave a diamond to *every online player*?
+What if *jack-o'-lanterns gave a diamond to every online player*?
 Yeah, we can make that happen too!
 Let's start by making a copy of the event we already have and its contents.
-We should now change the ``carved_pumpkin`` material of said event to ``jack_o_lantern``, so it's only triggered when clicking jack o' lantern blocks.
+We should now change the ``carved_pumpkin`` material of said event to ``jack_o_lantern``, so it's only triggered when clicking jack-o'-lantern blocks.

 .. note::
     There are other ways to achieve the same result.
-For example, a single general event that is triggered for both carved pumpkin and jack o' lantern blocks being clicked could be used.
+For example, a single general event that is triggered for both carved pumpkin and jack-o'-lantern blocks being clicked could be used.
 This would mean filtering the needed blocks with logic afterwards, usually with **if/else if/else** trees or **choose** commands.
 In this guide though, two separate events will be used as that can help keep it simple without losing functionality.